Updated November 27, 2025: Feb 3/26

 I’m already dead inside about this act of ignoring.

-mechanically observing this problem I can’t solve now until I can see what I’m missing or until I move on to something else.
+observing this problem I can’t solve now until I can see what I’m missing or until I see I’ve tried everything.

 Step 3